Updated on 6/6/2024.

 You can’t fix what you can’t see, right?
 Let’s break this down into three easy steps:

-Step 1: Identify Pages Generating 404 Errors
+Step 1: Identify and Monitor Pages Generating 404 Errors

 The first thing you need to do is identify what URLs are returning 404 errors.
 Most website owners and SEO experts use Google Search Console for this purpose.
 Search Console helps you monitor any crawl errors that Google’s crawlers encounter on your site so you can decide the best approach to fixing them.